 - Basic Science Research Award

 - Clinical Science Research Award

 These awards are designed to encourage and reward active basic science and clinical investigators whose research contributes importantly to understanding and conquering epilepsy.
-The honoraria provided as part of the recognition are for the exclusive use of the recipients and not intended for institutional or departmental support.
+Honoraria are provided for the exclusive use of the recipients, not intended for institutional or departmental support.

 Eligibility for these awards extends to work addressing all areas and aspects of epilepsy.
-Awardees are usually at a more senior level with a clear track record of accomplishments.
-Applications are evaluated on the criteria of: 1) Pioneering research in epilepsy, 2) Quality of publications, 3) Research productivity, 4) Training activities, 5) Other contributions in epilepsy, and 6) Anticipated productivity over the next decade.
+Awardees are typically at a more senior level with a clear track record of accomplishments.
+Applications are evaluated on multiple criteria including pioneering research in epilepsy, quality of publications, research productivity, training activities, other contributions in epilepsy, and anticipated productivity over the next decade.

-All awards include complimentary AES Annual Meeting registration for the year in which the award is presented, round-trip coach airfare to the meeting, two nights’ hotel at the Annual Meeting headquarters hotel, and per diem of up to $100 per day.
+All awards include complimentary AES Annual Meeting registration for the year in which the award is presented, round-trip coach airfare to the meeting, two nights at the Annual Meeting headquarters hotel, and per diem of up to $100 USD per day.
 All awardees are recognized on the AES website and in the meeting app, in the program for the Annual Meeting, and on signage at the meeting.
-The awardees are presented with an enduring memento recognizing this honor.
+The awardees are presented with an enduring memento and an honorarium.

 AES is the North American chapter of the International League Against Epilepsy.
-You can read more about awards ILAE offers here.
+Click here to read about the awards offered by ILAE.